Cashes Green consultation puts localism into action

 Community comments key to Cashes Green consultation

-After a huge amount of work, the final consultation event to discuss the future of the derelict hospital in Cashes Green, Stroud, was held yesterday.
+After loads of work, the final consultation event to discuss the future of the derelict hospital in Cashes Green, Stroud, happened yesterday.

-Proposals to deliver 78 homes on the site, which is owned by the HCA, has generated more than its fair share of interest, for a number of reasons.
+Proposals to deliver 78 homes on the HCA-owned site generated more than its fair share of interest.
+There are a couple of reasons for this.

-Firstly, the site has been disused for too long and has become the focal point of an effective local campaign to bring it back into use.
+Firstly, the site is disused for too long and is the focal point of a campaign to bring it back into use.

 Secondly, the key players are newsworthy in themselves.
 The developers are Hab Oakus, a joint venture involving Kevin McCloud‘s company Hab and GreenSquare Group.